Astonishing butternut harvest

 Butternut galore.

 It is just one of over 40 different phytonutrients that we absolutely must have from our food; which is why it is recommended we should be enjoying at least seven to ten different coloured fruits and vegetables every day.
 It’s not rocket science; a slip of parsley, half a dozen cherry guavas and a tomato.Then you might choose lettuce, beetroot and a mealie.
-It's simple; and a butternut of course.
+It is simple; and a butternut of course.

 It is quite high in carbohydrate but this is slow-release glucose with all the fibre; nevertheless following lunch with a short walk would be a good idea, as with all starchy meals.
 Interestingly researchers found that a group of unstable diabetics had far better control of their blood sugar if they ate from the pumpkin family daily[2].

 Roasted butternut with olive oil, thyme and garlic is a great favourite but only on a fine day when Mr Golden Sun is generously supplying us with free energy that will power the electric oven.
 Working with nature, rather than against it has meant that we have spent less than a hundred rand in total in the last year on water and electricity combined.
-I’m not boasting, but encouraging you too to join the green journey.
+I’m not boasting but encouraging you to join the green journey.

 The benefits for your own well-being and that of the planet are simply vast when you become a greenie.
 Think about signing up for our monthly newsletter; we don't spam people and pressure you to buy a host of supplements.
 Let your food be your medicine, rather.